saprEMo/source_code/README.md

 ##### RATEmodels
 This directory should contain the rate models of interest, if data are necessary to build Rate(z) (if analytic formulas already implemented are used, this is not necessary).
 Specifically it should contains sub-directories indicating the name of the relative model.
 According to the complexity of the considered model more sub-directories can be present, to allow the use of different sub-cases.
 If you add your own model and still want to create the input file with *makeINFILE.py*, you should modify the appropriate section in *makeINFILE.py*.
-The implemented cases, based on Dominik et al 2013 and Ghirlanda et al 2016, follow the instructions appearing while running ```python makeINFILE.py```.
+To apply the implemented cases, based on Dominik et al 2013 and Ghirlanda et al 2016, follow the instructions appearing while running ```python makeINFILE.py```.

 ##### SURVEYprop
 This directory should contain all the relevant information of the survey of interest.